Jack and Jill: Letters and Pictures

 - Have students role play being Jack and Jill several times while the class says the rhyme.

-- Have students color the Jack and Jill coloring page and color the letters J a specific color.
+- Have students color the Jack and Jill coloring page and color the letter J a specific color.

 - Using an interactive whiteboard, you can have pictures of the nursery rhyme and have your class drag them into the correct order.